grafana/agent/docs/sources/static/configuration/integrations/windows-exporter-config.md

     [include: <string> | default=".+"]

     # Regexp of volumes to exclude.
 Disk name must both match include and not match exclude to be included.
-    # Maps to collector.logical_disk.disk-exclude in windows_exporter
+    # Maps to collector.logical_disk.disk-exclude in windows_exporter.
     [exclude: <string> | default=".+"]

   # Configuration for Windows Processes